Ray Davies

-Sir Raymond Douglas Davies (/ˈdeɪvɪz/ DAY-viz; born 21 June 1944) is an English musician.
-He was the lead vocalist, rhythm guitarist and primary songwriter for the rock band the Kinks, which he led, with his younger brother Dave providing lead guitar and backing vocals, and both of them were the only consistent members during the band's existence.
+Sir Raymond Douglas Davies (born 21 June 1944) is an English musician.
+He was the lead vocalist, rhythm guitarist and primary songwriter for the rock band the Kinks, with his younger brother Dave providing lead guitar and backing vocals; the Davies brothers were the band's only consistent members.
 He has also acted in, directed and produced shows for theatre and television.
 Known for focusing his lyrics on rock bands, English culture, nostalgia and social satire, he is often referred to as the "Godfather of Britpop", though he disputes this title.
 He was inducted into the Rock and Roll Hall of Fame as a member of the Kinks in 1990.
 After the dissolution of the Kinks in 1996, he embarked on a solo career.